VirtualPlanetaryLaboratory/vplanet/docs/parametersweep.rst

-This command will create the folder ParameterSweep, with 100 folders inside of it, each with their own sun.in, earth.in and vpl.in with the parameters from the EarthInteror example, but with dTCore and d40KPowerCore changed based on the instructions in the vspace.in file.
-Use ``-q`` to suppress output and ``-f`` to force :code:`vspace` to overwrite previous data (including any :code:`multi-planet` and :code:`bigplanet` files!).
+This command will create the folder ParameterSweep, with 100 folders inside of it, each with their own sun.in, earth.in and vpl.in with the parameters from the EarthInteror example, but with dTCore and d40KPowerCore changed based on the instructions in the VSPACE.in file.
+Use ``-q`` to suppress output and ``-f`` to force :code:`VSPACE` to overwrite previous data (including any :code:`MultiPlanet` and :code:`bigplanet` files!).
 Now we are ready to run the parameter sweep.

 .. note::

-    If you randomly generate initial conditions, i.e. Monte Carlo, then :code:`vspace` automatically creates histograms of the options you varied so you can confirm the initial conditions.
+    If you randomly generate initial conditions, i.e. Monte Carlo, then :code:`VSPACE` automatically creates histograms of the options you varied so you can confirm the initial conditions.
 These png files are located in *destfolder*.

-Running Simulations with :code:`multi-planet`
+Running Simulations with :code:`MultiPlanet`
 -------------------------

-:code:`multi-planet` is the command line tool to run the simulations created with :code:`vspace` across the processors on your computer.
+:code:`MultiPlanet` is the command line tool to run the simulations created with :code:`VSPACE` across the processors on your computer.
 To run, type the following in the command line:

 .. code-block:: bash

-    multi-planet -c <num_cores> [-q -bp] vspace.in
+    multiplanet -c <num_cores> [-q -bp] vspace.in

-The optional argument ``-c`` (or ``--cores``) tells :code:`multi-planet` the number of cores to run.
+The optional argument ``-c`` (or ``--cores``) tells :code:`MultiPlanet` the number of cores to run.
 The ``-bp`` flag creates `"bigplanet archive <https://virtualplanetarylaboratory.github.io/bigplanet/filetypes.html>`_ directly after the simulation completes, but we are going to leave it at the default setting, which is false.
-See the :code:`multi-planet` `documentation
+See the :code:`MultiPlanet` `documentation
 <https://virtualplanetarylaboratory.github.io/multi-planet>`_ for
 more information.
 Use the -q option to suppress output to the terminal.

 .. note::

-    The default number of cores :code:`multi-planet` will use is the maximum number of cores on the machine.
+    The default number of cores :code:`MultiPlanet` will use is the maximum number of cores on the machine.

-Checking :code:`multi-planet` Progress with :code:`mpstatus`
+Checking :code:`MultiPlanet` Progress with :code:`mpstatus`
 -------------------------

 This example is quick to run (~1 minute, depending on the number of cores), but for longer simulations it is often helpful to know how far along the parameter sweep is.
-The command :code:`mpstatus` returns the current state of the :code:`multi-planet` process.
+The command :code:`mpstatus` returns the current state of the :code:`MultiPlanet` process.
 To check the current status, type the following command:

 .. code-block:: bash